DroidKaigi/conference-app-2023/README.md

 ```

 The buildUiState() function combines the data from sessionsStateFlow and filtersStateFlow into a single filterUiState instance.
 This simplifies state management and ensures that the UI always displays consistent and up-to-date information.

-## Composable Function Categorization

-Composable functions are categorized into three types: Screen, Section, and Component.
-This categorization does not have a definitive rule, but it serves as a guide for better structure and improved readability.

-### Screen

-`Screen` refers to an entire screen within your application, typically encapsulating a full user interaction.

-### Section

-`Section` refers to reusable, dynamic parts of screens, such as lists, which may change significantly based on the app's growth or content variety.
-An example could be a `TimetableList`.

-### Component

-`Component` refers to the more granular units of UI that serve specific roles and are less likely to have dynamic content.
-Examples include `TimetableListItem` and `TimeText`.

-Through clear delineation of roles and responsibilities of different composables, this classification assists in enhancing code organization and maintainability.

 ## Testing